bluesky-social/react-native-uitextview/README.md

 > higher support only the new architecture.
 Unfortunately I do not have time to maintain support for both architectures.
 > Version `1.4.0` however is stable and - aside from the still missing features from the base `<Text>` component, should
 > work the same as `2.x` and higher.

+> [!NOTE]
+> Version 2.0.0 of `react-native-uitextview` is tested against and used in production with React Nave 0.79.
+No other versions
+> are officially supported.
+As there have been a number of changes to the text layout engine in the new architecture, things
+> may be broken if you are not using this version of React Native with this package.
+Generally, these problems are inside of
+> `RNUITextViewShadowNode.cpp`.

 ```sh
 yarn add react-native-uitextview